OwnID/ownid-gigya-ios-sdk/Readme.md

 //Put LoginView inside your main view, preferably below password field var body: some View {
   //...
-  // User's email binding `$viewModel.email` is used to display identity
-  // name when logging in.
-Additionally, this email is used to get
-  // information if user already has OwnID account OwnID.GigyaSDK.createLoginView(viewModel: viewModel.ownIDViewModel)
+  OwnID.GigyaSDK.createLoginView(viewModel: viewModel.ownIDViewModel)
   //...
 }
 ```

 By default, tooltip popup will appear every time login view is shown.
-Use `shouldShowTooltip` to disable tooltip appear of tooltip completely.
-To do this, use assign `false`.

 ## Errors
 All errors from the SDK have an `OwnID.CoreSDK.Error` type.
 You can use them, for example, to properly ask the user to perform an action.